 Writing We provide daily opportunities for children to learn how to spell.
 Beyond this, we know that children need to learn the skills of being a writer and to allow this to happen, we run daily English lessons.
 Children are introduced to texts – fiction and non-fiction – around all sorts of themes and ideas.
 Any text is appropriate (including photographs and video clips) as long as it does one job in particular: inspire children to write.
 All children have writing targets which enable them to focus on the particular writing skills they need to develop.
 The teaching of these skills is at the heart of each literacy unit, with short writing opportunities throughout, building up to a final piece of writing inspired by the text/s studied.

 Speaking and listening Opportunities to express points of view, challenge the views of others, listen respectfully and attentively and speak in extended sentences run through our entire curriculum.
 We know that children need to be able to communicate with each other at all phases of their lives and learning these skills as soon as possible sets them up for a successful future.
 In all subject areas, children are expected to justify and explain, reason and challenge.
 In addition, taking part in a half termly P4C discussion provides children with the opportunity to take part in an interesting debate.
-We use video and green screening to enhance a range of speaking and listening opportunities.
-QR codes are used in some classes to link electronically to this learning.
+We are part of the Oracy Voice 21 Project.